0%

 He leaned forward and shuffled some papers on his desk.
 “You’ll be happy to know we didn’t just let Kano walk.”

 Daniels glanced up, saw that he had Sonya’s attention.
-“We put Briggs on him.”
+“We put LoDolce on him.”

 Sonya stood, leaning in with both hands on the edge of the captain’s desk.

 Twenty minutes later, Sonya parallel parked on the outskirts of Seattle’s Chinatown-International District.
-She walked another few blocks, blending in with the crowds of tourists and the Asians who made the area home.
+She walked another few blocks, trying her best to blend in with the crowds of tourists and the Asians who made the area home.

 Sonya eventually spotted a familiar beat-up sedan parked down the street from a Chinese restaurant.

-The building had a typical structure for the bottom two floors.
+The building’s bottom two floors were a standard structure.
 A Chinese pagoda design made up the upper level.

 Stepping to the sedan’s passenger side window, Sonya knocked on the glass.
-The man inside did a double-take when he saw her.
-He lowered his magazine and shook his head.
+Cliff LoDolce lowered his magazine and shook his head.

 “You are the last person who needs to be here,” he said.

-“You gonna let a girl stand out in the cold, Briggs?”
+“You gonna let a girl stand out in the cold, LoDolce?”
 Sonya asked.

 “Which is freezing for summer, right?”

-She knocked a half-eaten sandwich and an open bag of chips of the seat but caught them before they hit the floor.
+She knocked a half-eaten sandwich and an open bag of chips off the seat but caught them before they hit the floor.

 “You get busted from detective to Uber driver?”
 Sonya asked while she moved the food to the dashboard and took a seat.

-Briggs took the bag of chips and ate the few that remained.
-He casually tossed the bag to the floor at Sonya’s feet, where it joined two other empty bags and a McDonald’s bag.
+LoDolce took the bag of chips and ate the few that remained.
+He casually tossed the bag to the floor at Sonya’s feet, with two other empty chip bags and a McDonald’s bag.

-“Captain told me to tell you to stay clear of Kano,” Briggs said.
+“Your boss told me to tell you to stay clear of Kano,” LoDolce said.

 “And where is that?”